hanabi/hanabi.github.io/Reference.md

 * Normally, performing a *Bluff* on a player who is already *Finessed* is illegal.
 This is because players typically play into *Finesses* in order.
 So, they will ignore the second clue and play into the first *Finesse*, causing any hypothetical *Bluffs* to not resolve immediately.
 The logic behind this is that the player has to account for the possibility that the first *Finesse* is a *Layered Finesse*.
 * Rarely, a player can know that a *Layered Finesse* is impossible.
 This could be because they know the identity of every card in their hand (minus their *Finesse Position* card).
 Or, alternatively, they could have relevent negative information on their entire hand.
 * If the player can rule out a *Layered Finesse*, then it is possible to perform a *Stacked Bluff* on them.
 It is important to note that such a player is "locked in" to the *Bluff* and should almost always immediately play their *Finesse Position* card.

+### The Certain Discard Duplication Promise

+* As the recipient of a *Finesse*, you are promised a card that you have to blind-play.
+However, as long as it is not a *Certain Finesse*, you **have** to account for the possibility of a *Layered Finesse*.
+This means that you can never blind-discard the promised card to perform a *Gentleman's Discard*, for example.
+* After the *Finesse* has occurred, but before the promised card has been blind-played, there is a window where a teammate might find strategic value in duplicating the promised card in someone else's hand.
+* Unless the duplication was a last-resort, if the teammate duplicates the blind card, it **promises** that the duplicated card is on *Finesse Position* (and there is **no** *Layered Finesse*), which allows the recipient of the *Finesse* to blind-discard that card, similar to a *Certain Discard*.
+* Finally, from the perspective of the player receiving the clue, if they end up playing the duplicated card first, then they should know that the focus of the original clue was on the other, non-duplicated card, and they can play it immediately afterwards.
+(Otherwise, the original clue would be fairly low-value.)
+* Note that as long as the duplication clue touches two or more cards, the *Certain Discard Duplication Promise* interpretation takes priority over the *Unknown Trash Ejection* interpretation. (*Ejection* is an advanced move that is covered later on.)
+* Examples:
+  * Game #6817, turn 15
+  * Game #6799, turn 5

 ### The Certain Finesse Clandestine Exception